-Two Finnish Soldiers Attend The Basic Leader Course at Grafenwoehr
+Two Finnish Soldiers attend the Basic Leader Course at Grafenwoehr

+Pureco believes the multinational aspect of training is extremely beneficial to the Army.

+“We’re trying to build a relationship with our partners, and improve our interoperability,” said Pureco.
+“It makes the Army a better organization to be able to work with a multicultural force here in Europe.”

-Two Finnish Army Soldiers at the 7th Army Training Command (7ATC) Non-Commissioned Officer Academy's (NCOA) Basic Leadership Course describe their experiences training with American Soldiers in Grafenwoehr, Germany, Jan.5, 2022.
-The 7ATC NCOA mission is to train and develop future leaders who are adaptive, disciplined, and ready to lead effectively at the squad and team levels.
-(U.S. Army photo by Spc.
-Adrian Greenwood)
+The 7th Army NCO Academy's mission is to train and develop future leaders who are adaptive, disciplined and ready to lead effectively at the squad and team levels.
+Elements of the course include the Army Physical Fitness Test, daily physical training, classroom instruction, drill and ceremony, land navigation and the culminating training exercise at the end of the 30-day course.

 |Date Taken: